Orbiter White Paper

 Our Solution

-The Kalogon Orbiter Smart Cushion uses a combination of machine learning and patent- pending air cell technology to automatically adjust pressures applied on a wheelchair user's buttocks and thighs.
-The cushion is designed to detect pressure points in real-time to redistribute pressure, and aims to increase comfort and maintain blood flow through this adjusting process.
+Our products use a combination of machine learning and patent-pending air cell technology to automatically adjust pressures applied on a wheelchair user's buttocks and thighs.
+These cushions are designed to detect pressure points in real-time to redistribute pressure, and aims to increase comfort and maintain blood flow through this adjusting process.
 Users and caregivers can use a companion app to personalize their experience to support pressure injury healing and pain relief.